 Schedule an Appointment for an Orthodontic Assessment for Your Child

-See if your child is a candidate for interceptive orthodontics by scheduling an appointment at Reddick Orthodontics in Melbourne, Florida.
+See if your child is a candidate for interceptive orthodontics by scheduling an appointment at Melbourne Orthodontics in Melbourne, Florida.
 Dr. Reddick will assess your child’s case and determine if interceptive orthodontics is needed.
 Assessments for interceptive orthodontics should occur between the ages of 7 and 10.

 Not every child will need interceptive treatment.
 Interceptive orthodontic treatment will only be recommended if Dr. Reddick feels it will save you money on future treatment, decrease treatment time for future orthodontic treatment, prevent the need to extract teeth in the future or reduce chances of injury.